Italy

 Beachcombing for Vongole clams in Northern Italy

 Vongole clams (Ruditapes philippinarum) are the main bivalve species collected from the flat beaches of the Adriatic Sea in Northern Italy.
-These clams were introduced to aquaculture facilities in the lagoon of Venice in 1983 and are now considered an…
+Introduced to aquaculture facilities in the lagoon of Venice in 1983, they are now considered an invasive species, having…